Welcome, Seeker of Forbidden Knowledge, to Thursday's simpler puzzle, week 3 of the year 2026.

 deep-ones cultist

-Sometimes leaves a trace of a faint whiff of ambergris.
+Sometimes leaves a trace of a series of claw marks.

 grid [R]

-Sometimes leaves a trace of a bundle of hemp fibers.
+Sometimes leaves a trace of a stomach cramp.

 grid [G]

-It has been described as a house of the saxaphone.
+It has been described as a locked fuse box.

 Indoors